JuliaKovtun/bidmotors_chrome_extension/README.md

 # Copart Data Extractor

-Copart Data Extractor is a powerful Chrome extension designed to seamlessly extract detailed vehicle information from the Copart website and send it to the BidMotors website.
+Bidmotors data extractor is a powerful Chrome extension designed to seamlessly extract detailed vehicle information from the Copart website and send it to the BidMotors website.
 Whether you are an auto enthusiast, a car dealer, or a data analyst, this extension will enhance your workflow by providing quick and easy access to crucial vehicle data, along with a summary and a direct link to the BidMotors website for further details.

 ### Features